Tomer-K1099/Rent-a-Car/README.md

-The RentACar project is a sophisticated vehicle rental management system developed in C, designed to demonstrate advanced programming concepts and software engineering principles.
+The RentACar project is a vehicle rental management system developed in C, designed to demonstrate advanced programming concepts and software engineering principles.
 This project not only showcases proficiency in the C language but also emphasizes structured programming, memory management, data abstraction, and modular design, which are critical aspects for building large-scale applications.
 It is constructed as a comprehensive Visual Studio solution, providing a robust framework for future development and practical use cases.

 ### Key Takes: <br>